All time references are in CEST

 The study contributes to the literature on digital trace collection in two ways.
 First, it describes a method for collecting data on mobile app use, and second, it explains the methodological challenges of software-based data collection.
 Secondly, by combining and comparing automatically collected device usage data with survey data, we can both assess the reliability of self-reported usage behaviour and the usage patterns that emerge from the automatically collected data.

-Ms Camilla Salvatore (University of Amsterdam) - Presenting Author
+Ms Camilla Salvatore (Utrecht University) - Presenting Author

 Ms Silvia Biffignandi (CESS)